Non-NeutralZero/MLExperimentalCodex/experiments/2025_rainfall/README.md

 ## TECHNICAL CONSIDERATIONS
 - Feature distributions in synthetic data approximate but do not exactly match original dataset
-- Dual-dataset approach encouraged: combining synthetic competition data with original dataset may improve performance
+- Dual-dataset approach: combining synthetic competition data with original dataset may improve performance (either as extra rows or extra columns)
 - Competition designed for rapid experimentation with models and feature engineering techniques